JamesMatchett/personalization-sdk-net/README.md

 ### Getting UserID and SessionID

+_User ID_ and _Session ID_ of current visitor are saved in cookie.
+We are providing methods for retrieving these values.

+If you have ASP.NET MVC application use the [KenticoCloud.Personalization.MVC NuGet package](https://www.nuget.org/packages/KenticoCloud.Personalization.MVC) which contains extension methods for `HttpRequestBase` object, which is generally available in ASP.NET MVC applications.

-The `KenticoCloud.Personalization.MVC` assembly provides methods for retrieving the _User ID_ and _Session ID_ values.
-The values are retrieved using the `HttpRequest` object, which is generally available in ASP.NET applications.
-You can use the `KenticoCloud.Personalization.MVC` assembly in the form of a [NuGet package](https://www.nuget.org/packages/KenticoCloud.Personalization.MVC).
+If you have ASP.NET Core application use the [KenticoCloud.Personalization.AspNetCore NuGet package](https://www.nuget.org/packages/KenticoCloud.Personalization.AspNetCore) which contains extension methods for `HttpRequest` object, which is generally available in ASP.NET Core applications.

-Note that you will need an ASP.NET Core MVC application to use the package.

 ### Basic querying examples